nathanvid/infinitemage-website/content/chapters/chapter_0213.md

 When Shirone looked back in disbelief, Ikael said with an apologetic expression.

-"Shirone was in shock.
+"you were in shock.
 Even if I had forcibly woken you, you wouldn't have been able to fight in peak condition.
-Especially to use the angel's magic formation, you'll need to pour out all of Shirone's mental power."
+Especially to use the angel's magic formation, you'll need to pour out all of your mental power."

 Ikael's words were right.
 But the fact that time had been delayed was still worrisome.

 "Don't worry.
-Through this incident, Shirone's mental power has become stronger.
+Through this incident, your mental power has become stronger.
 Moreover, since you've recovered sufficiently, you'll be able to reach the destination faster than before."

 Shirone examined his own changes.
 A much more powerful effect was occurring in his body than when he had reached the realm of Diamond Body.